telia-oss/relay/README.md

-gRPC Circuit breaker implementation in Go.

-Note: this package is under development and has not yet been tested in a production environment.
+Relay is a gRPC circuit breaker designed in Go.
+It provides fault-tolerance by monitoring gRPC calls for failures and preventing further system calls once a failure threshold is reached.

 ## Usage